carreins/moviecatalogue-app/README.md

 This demo works as a movie catalogue, with two main functions/pages:

 1. Show a list of movies on the front page.
-The list contains recently trending movies, it is possible to get additional details in a popup by clicking a movie in the list.
+The list contains recently trending movies, and it is possible to get additional details in a popup by clicking a movie in the list.
-2. Allow the user to search for movies by title; the user can filter search results on genre and release year, and sort on release year, title and popularity.
+2. Allow the user to search for movies by title; the user can filter search results on genre and release year, and sort on release year, title and popularity.__
-It is also possible to get additional details in a popu by clickinga search result.
+It is also possible to get additional details in a popup by clicking a search result.

 The project utilizes The Movie Database API, which requires you to provide an API key to access.
 Please follow below instructions to set up the project.